FREQUENTLY ASKED QUESTIONS

 What kinds of activities are offered?
 Is there a good variety or is it limited?

 Mill Basin Day Camp offers a wide variety of daily activities for our campers.
-Swimming, Arts & Crafts, Dance, Karate, Sports, Gymnastics, Playstation Game Room, Baking Center, IJAX (Giant Screen Theatre) Computers, Lazer Maze, Fashion Design, Lego Lab, Circus, Rock Band and many more are just some of what we offer.
+Swimming, Arts & Crafts, Dance, Karate, Sports, Gymnastics, PlayStation Game Room, Baking Center, IJAX (Giant Screen Theatre) Computers, Lazer Maze, Fashion Design, Lego Lab, Circus, Rock Band and many more are just some of what we offer.
 Each group follows a pre-structured daily schedule.
 Swimming is the only activity that is offered every day that campers are in the camp facility for the entire day.!
 All other activities are evenly distributed so that each group gets to participate in all that we have to offer.

 What is a typical day like?
 How many activities take place each day?